Recipe Overview

 Instructions

 - In a large straight-sided skillet or Dutch oven, heat oil over medium high heat.
-Sauté carrots, onions, salt and pepper for 3 to 4 minutes, or until beginning to soften.
-Add ground turkey and sausage, and brown, breaking up clumps, until meat is cooked, about 5 minutes.
+Sauté carrots, onions, salt and pepper for 3 to 4 minutes, or until beginning to soften.1 tablespoon olive oil, 1 cup finely diced carrot, 1 cup finely diced onion, ½ teaspoon coarse ground black pepper, ½ teaspoon kosher salt

 - Meanwhile, bring a large pot of water to boil.
-Cook pasta according to package instructions; drain, reserving ½ cup pasta water.
+Cook pasta according to package instructions; drain, reserving ½ cup pasta water.1 package (14 to 16 ounces) uncooked pappardelle, spaghetti, or pasta of your choice

-- When ready to serve, stir in basil, parsley, and heavy cream.
-Taste sauce and season with salt, sugar (see note), and red pepper flakes as desired.
+- When ready to serve, remove from heat and stir in basil, parsley, and heavy cream.
+Taste sauce and season with salt, sugar, and red pepper flakes as desired (see note).3 tablespoons minced fresh basil, 3 tablespoons minced fresh parsley, 2 tablespoons heavy cream

-- Add drained pasta, and thin sauce with reserved pasta water, if necessary.
+- Add the drained pasta to the sauce and toss to combine, thinning with reserved pasta water if necessary.
 Alternatively, serve sauce over pasta.
-Sprinkle with cheese and serve.

 Notes

-- Slow cooker spaghetti sauce: Brown onion, carrots, garlic, and meat in a skillet on the stove.
+- Slow cooker method: Brown onion, carrots, garlic, and meat in a skillet on the stove.
 Add to a slow cooker with the remaining ingredients, except fresh herbs and cream.
 Cover slow cooker and cook on high for 3 to 4 hours or on low for 6 to 8 hours.
+Gradually stir in the cream and herbs at the end of the cooking time.
+If you prefer, try Instant Pot Bolognese.

-- Store leftovers in the fridge in a tightly covered container for up to 4 days.
-Warm up on the stove or on the microwave until it’s heated through.
+- Storage and reheating: Refrigerate leftovers in a tightly covered container for up to 4 days.
+Warm up on the stove or individual portions in the microwave until it’s heated through.

 A great use of leftover turkey.
 I used both dried and fresh herbs from our garden including a small amount of fresh sage.
 The carrot was new to me but added some depth.
 A definite add to my dinner list!